My Thyroid Relief

 Untreated hyperthyroidism significantly raises the risk of several diseases, including:

-• Pregnancy complications.
 Possible complications of Graves’ disease during pregnancy include preterm birth, miscarriage, poor fetal growth, fetal thyroid dysfunction, preeclampsia, and maternal heart failure.
 Regular thyroid hormone tests during pregnancy can detect irregularities.

-• Cancer: The incidence of thyroid cancer is notably higher among patients with Graves’ disease, the most common cause of hyperthyroidism, compared to the general population.
+The incidence of thyroid cancer is notably higher among patients with Graves’ disease, the most common cause of hyperthyroidism, compared to the general population.
 Recent studies estimate that the prevalence of thyroid cancer in patients with Graves’ disease ranges from 2.6% to 15%.
 Furthermore, individuals with Graves’ disease and thyroid nodules are nearly five times more likely to be diagnosed with thyroid cancer than those without nodules.
-A 2018 study in the Journal of Otolaryngology found that those with hyperthyroidism often have a more aggressive form of thyroid cancer, which leads to a worse prognosis compared to individuals with normal thyroid function.
+Notably, a 2018 study in the Journal of Otolaryngology found that those with hyperthyroidism often have a more aggressive form of thyroid cancer, which leads to a worse prognosis compared to individuals with normal thyroid function.

 How Holistic medicine Can Help Grave disease to Go into Remission